mozilla/skywriter/docs/devguide/index.html.markdown

   paver start

 This will start the Bespin server.
-You can now access the Bespin editor at http://localhost:4020/editor/ in you browser.
+You can now access the Bespin editor at http://localhost:8080/ in you browser.

 Have fun!

-## Run SproutCore's build server ##

-If you are hacking on SproutCore, you'll want to run SproutCore's build server.
-Additionally, you'll need:

-*Git
-*Ruby 1.8 or 1.9 (1.9 is faster)
-*The following RubyGems: `rack jeweler json_pure extlib erubis thor`

-  <code>gem install rack jeweler json_pure extlib erubis thor</code>

-Optionally, you may want the thin library, which will improve performance over the default WEBrick:

-    gem install thin

-Install additional SproutCore stuff within bespinclient using:

-   paver install_sproutcore -g

-Here's how you start up:

-  paver server.abbot=1 start

-You can now access the Bespin editor at http://localhost:4020/editor/ in you browser.

 ## Contributing to Bespin ##